timoknapp/rpi-nas/README.md

 ## Install openmediavault

-Either you install a Debian Linux or directy install the `openmediavault` image following the corresponding [installation guide](https://openmediavault.readthedocs.io/en/latest/installation/index.html).
+Either you install a Debian Linux or directy install the `openmediavault` image following the corresponding [installation guide](https://openmediavault.readthedocs.io/en/latest/installation/index.html) or go directly to the [manual for Raspberry PI](https://github.com/OpenMediaVault-Plugin-Developers/docs/blob/master/Adden-B-Installing_OMV5_on_an%20R-PI.pdf).

 ## Install Docker